paulovieira/delta/README.md

 ### Introduction

-This library compiles plain old html strings into the corresponding [incremental dom](http://google.github.io/incremental-dom/) renderer function (to used with the [patch](http://google.github.io/incremental-dom/#api/patch) method from Incremental DOM).
+This library compiles plain old html strings into the corresponding [incremental dom](http://google.github.io/incremental-dom/) renderer function (to used with the [patch](http://google.github.io/incremental-dom/#api/patch) method).

 Here is the Hello World example: